krantos/code-challenge-factorial/bug-report/README.md

 1. Open any browser
 2. Navigate to this url: http://qainterview.pythonanywhere.com/
-3. Click on the Input text where it says: "Enter an Integer"
+3. Click on the input field where it says: "Enter an Integer"
 4. Enter a positive integer number lower than 10. (i.e: 5)
-5. Press the key Intro
+5. Press the Intro key on the keyboard
-6. **Expected:** The factorial calculation is performed and show the result
+6. **Expected:** The factorial calculation is performed, and the result is shown
 7. **Current:** No actions performed

 ### Attachments: